 The proprioception and touch travel needed for foot placement comes from the dorsal spinocerebellar tract.
 At the upper spinal levels the dorsal columns can be divided into two bundles (fascicles) of axons: the gracile and the cuneate fascicle.
 The gracile fascicle ascends medially and contains fibers from the ipsilateral sacral, lumbar and lower thoracic segments.
 The cuneate fascicle ascends laterally and includes fibers from the upper thoracic and cervical segments.
 The two bundles terminate in the lower medulla in the nucleus gracile and cuneatus.
 Together they are called the dorsal column nuclei.

 The pathways used to carry information from the upper limbs are from axons in the cuneate fascicle, which then synapse in the cuneate nuclei.
 The pathways for proprioception of the lower limbs use the gracile fascicle and synapse in the gracile nuclei.
-Various sources report that the medulla is about I inch in length and is located from the border of the foramen magnum to the inferior border of the first cervical vertebrae (the atlas).
-These tracts communicate to the cerebellum and to the medulla at a rate of 150 meters per second (1’~ football fields per second!).
+Various sources report that the medulla is about 1 inch in length and is located from the border of the foramen magnum to the inferior border of the first cervical vertebrae (the atlas).
+These tracts communicate to the cerebellum and to the medulla at a rate of 150 meters per second (1-1/2 football fields per second!).
 If these tracts have interference, then by doing the righting reflex, by turning over the paw, the result will be a delayed righting reflex.
 One can see an incredible change with this reflex after the medulla has been cleared from any misalignment.

 In the reticular formation of the pons and the medulla there were two groups of nuclei identified that were involved in the control of posture.
 The nuclei in the pons facilitated spinal reflexes.
 The nuclei in the medulla inhibited spinal reflexes.
 These nuclei project through the medial and lateral reticulospinal tracts to ALL levels of the spinal cord.
-These are the tracts that are utilized when delivering an upper cervical adjustment; muscular and reflex changes throughout the body can be seen.
-The pontine reticular formation projects down the cord through the reticulospinal tract and terminates on and facilitate motor neurons that innervate axial muscles and extensors of the limbs.
-The medullary reticular formation gives rise to the lateral reticulospinal tract that projects bilaterally down the front of the lateral columns.
+These are the tracks that are utilized when delivering an upper cervical adjustment; muscular reflex changes throughout the body can be seen.
+The pontine reticular formation projects down the cord through the reticulospinal tract and terminate on and facilitate motor neurons that innervate axial muscles and extensors of the limbs.
+The medullary reticular formation gives rise to the lateral reticulspinal tract that projects bilaterally down the front of the lateral columns.
 This tract produces inhibition of neck and back motor neurons, similar to the medial vestibulospinal tract.
-This tract, importantly, makes polysynaptic inhibitory connections with extensor motor neurons and excitatory connection with flexor motor neurons.
+This tract, importantly, makes polysynaptic inhibitory connections with extensor motor neurons and excitatory connections with flexor motor neurons.
 This tract can also excite motor neuron innervating extensor muscles and inhibit flexors!
 Obviously a tract to absolutely make sure is clear from a misalignment, otherwise any gait movement can be compromised.